silviu-toderita/TAG_Machine/README.md

 ## Features

-- Prints text and (B&W Dithered) images!
+- Prints text and images!
-- Emojis are automatically converted to text description
+- Emojis are automatically converted to text descriptions
 - Links are automatically converted to QR codes
-- Optional Contacts list requests name from the sender directly
+- Contacts list requests name from the sender directly
 - Mobile-friendly web interface to easily update settings
-- Offline caching of messages
+- Offline message caching

 ## Build Your Own TAG Machine